dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 40 Phase3b: Resurrecting the AWS Status health check 1/2 nodes using an ip rehydration approach

-- Update part 41 Phase3c: Requeing and resurrecting the install_tomcat futures IDX1 crashed threads
+- Update part 41 Phase3c: Prototype: Requeing and resurrecting the install_tomcat futures IDX1 crashed threads

 ## A note on the STATUS_TAGS: